 Did you know that rattan is a type of plant that is native to tropical regions?
 I had no idea.

 It is a vine-like plant that grows around other vegetation, and its stems can be harvested and woven into furniture.
-Rattan is often used to make furniture that has a more rustic, natural look.
+Rattan is often used to make furniture with a more rustic, natural look.

-So, a rattan trunk is one that is made specifically from rattan material, while a wicker trunk could be made from a variety of materials, including rattan.
-What you choose, may come down to a personal preference.
-However, this rattan trunk came to me at no cost from a friend.
-It did have some issues, so first we'll talk about what you can do with rattan material that is less than perfect.
+So, a rattan trunk is made specifically from rattan material, while a wicker trunk could be made from a variety of materials, including rattan.
+What you choose may come down to a personal preference.
+However, a friend gave me this rattan trunk at no cost.
+It did have some issues, so first, we'll talk about what you can do with rattan material that is less than perfect.